wp-plugins/csv-2-post/readme.txt

 Initial upload and activation as guided by Wordpress.org standard plugin installation.

+1. Delete existing `csv-2-post` folder in `/wp-content/plugins/` (or delete plugin on Wordpress Plugins screen)
-1. Upload the `csv-2-post` folder to the `/wp-content/plugins/` directory
+1. Upload the `csv-2-post` folder to the `/wp-content/plugins/` directory (or upload using Wordpress Plugins screen)
 1. Activate the CSV 2 POST plugin through the 'Plugins' menu in WordPress
 1. Configure the plugin by going to the Settings screen
 1. Always backup your database before mass creating posts
 1. Always backup your database before updating the plugin
+1. You may upload CSV files using FTP to the /wp-content/wpcsvimportercontent/ folder to use them with CSV post

 == Frequently Asked Questions ==